 Advancing understanding of and capability to predict the ocean’s impact on climate change

-Led by BAS, in partnership with CPOM, NOC, BGS, PML and the Sea Mammal Research Unit, ORCHESTRA will combine data collection, analysis and computer simulations to radically improve our ability to measure, understand and predict the circulation of the Southern Ocean.
+Led by BAS, in partnership with CPOM, NOC, BGS, PML and the Sea Mammal Research Unit, ORCHESTRA is combining data collection, analysis and computer simulations to radically improve our ability to measure, understand and predict the circulation of the Southern Ocean.
 By improving current models, ORCHESTRA will address uncertainties regarding the uptake and storage of heat and carbon by the ocean and how this influences global climate.